 As part of any advocacy strategy, advocates should evaluate whether to bring an issue to the attention of an international or regional human rights body.
-International and regional treaties provide the legal framework for international human rights protections and, together with the designated bodies that monitor and enforce them, provide activists with many potential avenues for improving human rights conditions around the world.1 Governments that resist or ignore one mechanism that addresses human rights violations might be encouraged or compelled through another mechanism.
+International and regional treaties provide the legal framework for international human rights protections and, together with the designated bodies that monitor and enforce them, provide activists with many potential avenues for improving human rights conditions around the world.
+Governments that resist or ignore one mechanism that addresses human rights violations might be encouraged or compelled through another mechanism.
 International or regional advocacy may also be done in conjunction with local, on-the-ground human rights activism.

 The UN Office of the High Commissioner for Human Rights (OHCHR) identifies two types of human rights monitoring mechanisms: treaty-based bodies and charter-based bodies.2 Treaty-based mechanisms only apply to countries that have signed and ratified a particular treaty, but charter-based mechanisms apply to all UN Member States, regardless of which treaties they have ratified.
 Examples of treaty-based mechanisms include: the Human Rights Committee, the Committee on the Elimination of Racial Discrimination, and the Committee Against Torture.
-Examples of charter-based mechanisms often fall https://www.ohchr.org/en/instruments-and-mechanisms.
+Examples of charter-based mechanisms often fall under the Human Rights Council and include the Universal Periodic Review (UPR) and Special Procedures mandate holders.
+Both forms of mechanisms will be discussed below.